GodotVR/godot_openxr_vendors/README.md

 ### Installing android build templates

-Due to the use of AARs you will need to use the gradle build option in Godot.
+The use of a Godot Android plugin requires the use of the gradle build option in Godot:
-Open your Godot XR project in Godot and open the `Project` menu and select `Install Android Build templates`.
+- Open your Godot XR project in Godot
-This should create an `android` folder in your project folder.
+- Open the `Project` menu
+- Select `Install Android Build templates`

 ### Copying the plugin into place

-When downloading this asset from Godot's asset library it should place the required files into `android/plugins`.
+When downloading this asset from Godot's asset library it should place the required files into the `addons`directory.
-If you've downloaded the zip file from the releases page, copy the files in `aar/android/plugins` manually to `android/plugins` in your project.
-You may need to create the plugins folder.
+If you've downloaded the zip file from the releases page, copy the files in `asset/addons` manually to `addons` in your project.
+You may need to create the `addons` folder.

-If you have build the asset from source, you need to create the `android/plugins` folder and then copy the following files:
+If you have build the asset from source, you need to create the `addons` folder in your project if it doesn't exist already, and then copy the content of the `demo/addons` folder to `addons` in your project.
-- `GodotopenXRMeta.gdap` into `android/plugins`
-- `godotopenxrmeta\build\outputs\aar\godotopenxrmeta-release.aar` into `android/plugins/godotopenxrmeta`
-- `godotopenxrmeta\build\outputs\aar\godotopenxrmeta-debug.aar` into `android/plugins/godotopenxrmeta`
-- `GodotOpenXRPico.gdap` into `android/plugins`
-- `godotopenxrpico\build\outputs\aar\godotopenxrpico-release.aar` into `android/plugins/godotopenxrpico`
-- `GodotOpenXRKHR.gdap` into `android/plugins`
-- `godotopenxrkhr\build\outputs\aar\godotopenxrkhr-release.aar` into `android/plugins/godotopenxrkhr`
-- `GodotOpenXRLynx.gdap` into `android/plugins`
-- `godotopenxrlynx\build\outputs\aar\godotopenxrlynx-release.aar` into `android/plugins/godotopenxrlynx`

 ### Configuring your export

-Back in Godot open the `Project` menu and select `Export...`.
+Back in Godot open the `Project` menu and select `Export...`:
-If it doesn't already exist create an Android export configuration by pressing `Add...` and selecting `Android`.
+- If it doesn't already exist, create an Android export configuration by pressing `Add...` and selecting `Android`
-Tick the `Use Gradle Build` tickbox.
+- Tick the `Use Gradle Build` tickbox
+- Select `OpenXR` as the **XR Mode** under the **XR Features** section
-Now enable the loader you need to use.
-Do *not* select multiple loaders!
+- Enable the loader you need to use

+**Note:**
+**Do not** select multiple loaders in the same export template!
-You can create multiple export templates, one for each loader.
+You can instead create multiple export templates, one for each loader.

 ## License